shravanthi08/Healthcare-Performance-Analysis/Phase1_DataAnalysis_Segmentation/Query_wise CSV Files/README.md

 ## 📊 Usage
 - Serves as intermediate datasets for Python notebooks in Phase 1.
-- Provides structured inputs for cleaning, EDA, and segmentation.
+- Provides structured inputs for cleaning,segmentation and further analysis.
-- Ensures reproducibility by keeping raw query outputs separate from processed data.
+- Ensures reproducibility by keeping query outputs separate from processed data.

 ## ⚙️ Tools
 - SQL (query execution)